Shikizzz/FullStack-P3-ChaTop/README.md

 ## Run project :

-In your terminal, go to the preject root and use this command: mvn spring-boot:run
+In your terminal, go to the preject root and use these commands:

+> mvn clean install.

+> mvn spring-boot:run